publicmays/Reactjs/docs/officialDocumentation/reactComponent.md

 * In particular, this.props.children is a special prop, typically defined by the child tags in the JSX expression rather than in the tag itself.

 #### state

+* The state contains data specific to this component that may change over time.
+The state is user-defined, and it should be a plain JavaScript object.

+* If some value isn’t used for rendering or data flow (for example, a timer ID), you don’t have to put it in the state.
+Such values can be defined as fields on the component instance.

+* Never mutate `this.state` directly, as calling `setState()` afterwards may replace the mutation you made.
+Treat `this.state` as if it were immutable.